handmadecode/quill/README.md

 at the price of needing to have explicit knowledge about the reports it summarizes.
 This means that the plugin cannot produce a summary for any unknown reports generated during a build.

-The two Dashboard plugins can be used together, but a bug in Gradle versions 2.1 and earlier can cause the following error:
+The two Dashboard plugins can be used together, in which case the Build Dashboard report will contain a link to the Reports Dashboard report.

-    java.lang.IndexOutOfBoundsException: Index: 0, Size: 0

-when the both plugins are applied and the `build` task is executed.
-This bug is described [here](https://issues.gradle.org/browse/GRADLE-2957) and was resolved in Gradle 2.2.

 ## Pom Plugin